Spartacus75/closedproject/README.md

-- remove the duplicate in the select box
 - display the list of project in plain text somewhere (clickable)
 - populate the list of information from CPM
 - improve presentation of the dialog box
-- list of closed project by Port